-Document: Minutes (Draft & Unconfirmed Meeting: J Thursday 5 August 2021, 14:00 via videoconference Present: Beryl Hobson (BH) Trust Chair (voting) Keith Altman, (KA) Medical Director (voting) Lawrence Anderson (LA) Interim Director of workforce (non-voting) Paul Dillon-Robinson (PD-R) Non-executive director (voting) Kevin Gould (KG) Non-executive director (voting) Gary Needle (GN) Senior independent director (voting) Karen Norman (KN) Non-executive director (voting) Steve Jenkin (SJ) Chief executive (voting) Michelle Miles (MM) Director of finance (voting) Nicky Reeves (NR) Interim Director of nursing (voting) In attendance: Hilary Saunders (HS) Deputy company secretary (minutes) in attornatioo.
-Peter Shore (PS) Lead governor lan Francis (IF) Director of clinical strategy [item: 110-21] Apologies: Clare Pirie (CP) Director of communications and corporate affairs (non-voting) Apologies.
-Abigail Jago (AJ) Director of operations (non-voting) Members of the 22 members of the public Director of operations (non-voting) public: 22 members of the public Welcome 93-21 Welcome, apologies and decl arations of interest 50-21 The Chair opened the meeting.
-There were no new declarations of interest although the Chair noted that the majority of board members would have a personal interest in item 99-21.
-Apologies were noted as above Applogies were noted as above The Chair welcomed LA to his fi irst meeting since being appointed interim Director of Workforce.
-It was assumed that covering re ports and papers were taken as read.
-Since moving to online meetings ent use of the time available, the Board now submitted questions in advance.
-The Chair went on to welcome t hose members of the public in attendance today, reminding them that a t a public meeting they would be unable to take part in discussions. d in advance and these would be addressed at the end, with responses recorded in the minutes. recorded in the minutes.
-Standing items standing items 94-21 Patient story 54-21 patient scheduled had been unable to attend today's meeting. patient scheduled had been unable to altend today's meeting.
-05.24 Droft minutes of the meetings hald on OG Mov 95-21 Draft minutes of the meetings d on 6 May were approved as a correct record, subject to the second amended to make it clear that bullying referred to was between governors.
-06.04 Matters arising and actions a anding 96-21 Matters arising and actions pe The Board received the latest m latters ansing update.
-07.04 Chair's report 97-21 Chair's report f the Chair's report The Board noted the contents o i the Unair's report.
-00.04 Objet even extinction to 98-21 Chief executive's report SJ opened by paying tribute to \$ Sir Simon Stevens, the former CEO of NHSEI.
-He commended the appointment of Amanda Pritcha rd as his replacement, noting her unique skills and experience, and that p the NHS in England in its 73 year history.
+Document: Minutes (Draft & Unconfirmed) Meeting: Board of Directors (session in public) Thursday 5 August 2021, 14:00 via videoconference Present: Beryl Hobson (BH) Trust Chair (voting) Keith Altman, (KA) Medical Director (voting) Lawrence Anderson (LA) Interim Director of workforce (non-voting) Paul Dillon-Robinson (PD-R) Non-executive director (voting) Kevin Gould (KG) Non-executive director (voting) Gary Needle (GN) Senior independent director (voting) Karen Norman (KN) Non-executive director (voting) Steve Jenkin (SJ) Chief executive (voting) Michelle Miles (MM) Director of finance (voting) Nicky Reeves (NR) Interim Director of nursing (voting) In attendance: Hilary Saunders (HS) Deputy company secretary (minutes) Peter Shore (PS) Lead governor Ian Francis (IF) Director of clinical strategy [item: 110-21] Apologies: Clare Pirie (CP) Director of communications and corporate affairs (non-voting) Abigail Jago (AJ) Director of operations (non-voting) Members of the 22 members of the public Birosion on operations (non-volung) public: 22 membere er are pasie Welcome 93-21 Welcome, apologies and decla rations of interest The Chair opened the meeting.
+There were no new declarations of interest although the Chair noted that the majority of board member ers would have a personal interest in item 99-21.
+Apologies were noted as above The Chair welcomed LA to his first meeting since being appointed interim Director of Workforce. oorts and papers were taken as read.
+Since moving to online meetings nt use of the time available, the Board now submitted questions in this was a meeting in public, not nose members of the public in attendance today, reminding them that as a public meeting they would be unable to take part in discussions.
+I in advance and these would be addressed at the end, with responses Standing items 94-21 Patient story 04 21 patient scheduled had been unable to attend today's meeting.
+95-21 Draft minutes of the meetings held on 06 May The minutes of the meeting held on 6 May were approved as a correct record, subject to the second bullet point of item 80-21 being amended to make it clear that bullying referred to was between governors.
+96-21 Matters arising and actions pending The Board received the latest matters arising update.
+97-21 Chair's report The Board noted the contents of the Chair's report.
+98-21 Chief executive's report SJ opened by paying tribute to Sir Simon Stevens, the former CEO of NHSEI.
+He commended the appointment of Amanda Pritchard as his replacement, noting her unique skills and experience, and that she is the first woman to head up the NHS in England in its 73 year history.